THE DOUBLE CONSERVATION ROLE OF GRAVITY:

 The primordial conservation role of gravity is to provide negative energy sufficient to exactly balance the positive energy of the "Creation Event", so the universe can be born from a state of zero net energy as well as zero net charge (the latter due to the equal admixture of matter with antimatter).
 All subsequent conservation roles of gravity are secondary to and derived from this original creation-role.
 (Negative energy is created by the collapse (rather than expansion) of spacetime and by the explicit presence of the time dimension.)

-during the "Big Bang", gravity plays two further major
+negative energy during the "Big Bang", gravity plays two further

 1) Conserving light's spatial entropy drive (light's intrinsic motion), which is accomplished by the gravitational conversion of space to time - converting light's intrinsic motion to time's intrinsic motion.
 (See: "The Conversion of Space to Time".)